Population ecology: History

-In the 1940s, ecology was divided into autecology—the study of individual species in relation to the environment—and synecology—the study of groups of species in relation to the environment.
+In the 1940s, ecology was divided into autecology, the study of individual species in relation to the environment; and synecology, the study of groups of species in relation to the environment.
 The term autecology (from Ancient Greek: αὐτο, aúto, "self"; οίκος, oíkos, "household"; and λόγος, lógos, "knowledge"), refers to roughly the same field of study as concepts such as life cycles and behaviour as adaptations to the environment by individual organisms.
+In 1946 Thomas Park credited four individuals with establishing the modern view of population ecology: Carl Semper for noting how the organs of organisms are specialized to their environments; Karl Möbius for developing the biocoenosis concept; Stephen Alfred Forbes for the ideas in his essay, "The Lake as a Microcosm"; and C.G.
+Johannes Petersen for effectively applying quantitative methods to the study of ocean life.
 Eugene Odum, writing in 1953, considered that synecology should be divided into population ecology, community ecology and ecosystem ecology, renaming autecology as 'species ecology' (Odum regarded "autecology" as an archaic term), thus that there were four subdivisions of ecology.
-In 1946 Thomas Park named four people for establishing the field of population ecology: Carl Semper for noting how the organs of organizations are specialized to their environments; Karl Möbius for developing the biocoenosis concept; Stephen Alfred Forbes for the ideas in his work, "The Lake as a microcosm"; and C.G.
-Johannes Petersen for effectively applying quantitative methods to fish populations.